First it was the lotion bar.

 You can make the same amount of homemade tinted moisturizer – customized to YOUR skin tone – for just $1.20.
 It’s only 80¢ per batch – talk about affordable!

 By far, the biggest expense in this homemade tinted moisturizer recipe is the coconut oil.
-I buy my coconut oil from Tropical Traditions when it’s on sale for 63¢ per ounce, but the key is that I don’t buy it exclusively for this recipe.
+I buy my coconut oil from Amazon, but the key is that I don’t buy it exclusively for this recipe.
 I use this stuff All.The.Time. in the kitchen.
 Essentially, there isn’t an additional expense to make this moisturizer – I’m just using what I already have on hand.
 Hopefully you’re reaping the benefits of coconut oil and have some on hand too!

 Some of the essential and nourishing oils can be costly up front, which is why I’ve offered a few to choose from.
 They’re all equally as nourishing, so use whatever you can afford or what you already have.